A Creamy Coconut Masala Chai with Himalayan Warmth

 Subscribe and enjoy:

-✔ Total flexibility — pause or cancel anytime
+✔ Monthly delivery to your door ✔ 10% savings automatically applied ✔ Total flexibility — pause or cancel anytime

 Your comfort chai.
 Always ready.
-Never running out.
+Never running out

 This is a uniquely soothing chai.
 103° Coconut Chai blends bold Himalayan black tea with green cardamom and toasted coconut, creating a warm, aromatic infusion with creamy, tropical notes.
 When simmered traditionally, it yields a golden-brown cup layered with gentle spice and nutty sweetness.
 The soft spice of cardamom pairs beautifully with rich coconut, offering a comforting experience that supports digestion, uplifts mood, and brings a taste of serenity in every sip.